TecnoCreeper/anime-season-for-sonarr/README.md

 | log              | generate a log file in the current directory.
 It list anime not found.   | bool                                                                         |
 | target-countries | country codes the anime must originate from (according to TMDB)          | list from https://developer.themoviedb.org/reference/configuration-countries |
 | tmdb-api-key     | replace with yours if you want (https://www.themoviedb.org/settings/api) | api key                                                                      |

+Genres/tags filtering is supported.
+Filters are applied as "AND".

 Sonarr specific options are documented in the config file.